 Light disking of vegetation or dense sod is a great option for landowners who want to improve wildlife feeding and movement on their land.
 Light disking provides more insects and desirable seed at a much lower cost than planting food plots and is an excellent way to enhance grassland habitat for bobwhite quail and other wildlife.

 This technique involves disking strips through a field on a three-year cycle.

-The disked areas will produce succulent forbs and legumes which attract insects and produce abundant seed, while the adjacent undisked areas will provide nesting and roosting cover.
+The disked areas will produce succulent forbs and legumes, which attract insects and produce abundant seed.
+The adjacent undisked areas will provide nesting and roosting cover.

 This cycle develops adjacent strips of vegetation of three different ages.

 Light disking enhances habitat quality by releasing sod-bound grasses, reducing residue, creating bare ground, increasing insect populations, and stimulating growth of desirable seed-producing plants.